Geraldine Doyle: Life

 Geraldine Doyle was born in Inkster, Michigan.
-Her father Cornelious was an electrical contractor who died of pneumonia when she was 10 years old.
+Her father, Cornelious, was an electrical contractor who died of pneumonia when she was 10 years old.
 Her mother, Augusta, was a composer who had scoliosis.
 After graduating from high school in Ann Arbor, Michigan, in 1942 Hoff found work as a metal presser in the American Broach & Machine Co. of Ann Arbor.
 As men started enlisting and being drafted into military service for World War II, women began to support the war effort by taking on roles, including factory work, that were formerly considered "male-only."

 Because she was a cellist, Doyle feared a hand injury from the metal pressing machines, and left the factory after having worked there for only two weeks.
 During the brief time she worked there, according to Doyle, a United Press International photographer took a picture of her.
 Soon after quitting work as a metal presser, Geraldine Doyle met and married dentist Leo Doyle in 1943.
-The couple had six children (a son, Gary, died in 1980) and remained married until his death in February 2010.
+The couple had six children and remained married until his death in February 2010.

 Geraldine Doyle claimed to have been the model for the "We Can Do It!" poster.